uttenatta/Artificial-Intelligence-with-Python/README.md

 This book was written by Prateek Joshi, in 2017, PACKT Publishing.

-This repository is made to update python codes from old versions.
+This repository is made to update python codes because this book was written with old versions.